-The biggest benefit to passive learning is enthusiasm.
+The biggest benefit of passive learning is enthusiasm.
 Actively trying to make connections between disparate material takes work.
 You can get tired of this pretty easily.
 On the other hand, when you’re learning passively, you’re getting benefits from the activity that you’re pursuing along with passive learning.
 You’re getting the exercise, the exposure to the sunlight, the drive to or from work, or the rest.
 Maybe you’re getting a clean dog.
 Whatever.
 That has to make you feel efficient.
 Feeling efficient makes you feel good.

 Seeing if this kind of passive learning works for you is perfect for doing a study of one.

-The key is to be as objective as possible when gauging the effects of your personal experiment.
+The key is to be as objective as possible when gauging the effects of your experiment.
 This helps you reinforce the behavior to yourself.

 If you’ve been learning a foreign language, try practicing the language on real people after refreshing your neural synapses with language tapes.
 Rate the experiences from one to five.
-Compare the reactions with when you haven’t been listening to the language recordings.
+Compare the reactions when you haven’t been listening to the language recordings.
 When I did this, my interactions in the foreign language were very positive.
-The enthusiasm that passive learning brought to the process was the difference maker.
+The enthusiasm that passive learning brought to the process was the difference-maker.

 If passive learning is painless to you, consider the probability that it’s helping you master the material you want to learn.